informatik01/edisoft-project/EdisoftXMLProcessor/trunk/README.txt

-EdisoftXMLProcessor is a Java SE command line application.
+EdisoftXMLProcessor is a Java console application.

 DESCRIPTION
 -------------------------------------------------------------------------------
-The application's main purpose is to process XML files that represent invoice documents and populate a database with the related records.
+The main purpose of this application is to process XML files that represent invoice documents and populate a database with the related records.

 At the start the application first scans the predefined directory for XML files